 Once contemporaneous to the cave paintings of Lascaux, ceramics have expanded greatly over time.

-In its recent history, U.S. ceramic tile consumption for 1Q 2021 was up 17.8% by volume vs. 1Q 2020, according to the Tile Council of North America (TCNA), the ANSI-accredited standards developing organization responsible for the publication of ANSI A137.1:2021.
-Clearly, the ceramic tile industry is holding strong—if this pace continues, the industry could see a record consumption of 3.34 billion square feet in 2021.
+In its recent history, U.S. ceramic tile consumption for 2021 was up 9.9% by volume vs. 2020, according to the Tile Council of North America (TCNA), the ANSI-accredited standards developing organization responsible for the publication of ANSI A137.1:2022.
+At 3.11 billion square feet of ceramic tile consumption, 2021 set an all-time high for the industry, although total U.S. ceramic tile consumption in Q1 2022 was down 2.5% by volume vs. Q1 2021.

 Ceramic Tile Covered by ANSI A137.1